jes/scamp-cpu/doc/FILESYSTEM.md

 1 (file) are assigned; the upper 5 bits are currently unused).

 "length" is 9 bits, indicating how much of the current block is to be used for this node, not including the header.
-I.e. a file containing 1 byte would look like:

 "next block pointer" contains the number of the next block that forms part of this file or directory, or 0 if this is the last block.